GPU rendering optimization guide

 After a lot of effort, your favorite picture was completed and ready to get rendered.
-Suddenly, you find that is taking longer for GPU render than usual, with scene crashes or incorrect rendering occurring more frequently.
+Suddenly, you find that it is taking longer for the GPU to render than usual, with scene crashes or incorrect rendering occurring more frequently.
 This indicates that your GPU rendering process needs to be optimized.
 Reducing memory usage is highly recommended to make the GPU rendering process more optimal.

 RAM’s effect on rendering speed

 RAM capacity doesn’t affect the render process that much.
 What is most responsible are the CPU and GPU.
 However, if your system has insufficient RAM and you extend it to more capacity you will notice a difference in GPU rendering speed.
 It will allow your system to allocate more resources in RAM and thus work more efficiently.
 Better GPU render speed is essential in many ways to meet deadlines, to save GPU rental cost, and ultimately save time.